Explains why decode-heavy LLM serving is often memory-bound and how KV-cache design, batching, PagedAttention, and speculative decoding improve scale.

 2paged allocation: 3120 token slots

 3remaining final-block slack: 20 token slotsPagedAttention's copy-on-write mechanism matters whenever multiple active continuations share the same prompt prefix.
 In the original vLLM setting, this is especially important for beam search and parallel sampling, where several continuations reuse the same prompt blocks before they diverge.[7]
-The figure below shows two continuations initially pointing to the same shared prefix blocks before branching.
+This visual shows two continuations initially pointing to the same shared prefix blocks before branching.

 Initially, the shared prefix blocks have a reference count greater than one.
 Appending new tokens usually allocates fresh blocks for each continuation.
 If a continuation needs to write into a block that's still shared, the runtime first clones that block so the other continuations keep their original view.
 That's what copy-on-write means here: share immutable prefix state aggressively, then split only when sequences diverge.[7]